Isla Iguana - Panama

 One interesting fact about the island is that it was used as a practice bombing range by the U.S Air Force during World War II, leaving huge craters across the island that you can still see, especially if you do the trail or from the lighthouse in the middle of the island.
 Experts believe that they might be some unexploded ordnance in the waters and if a scuba diver should find them, they need to leave it untouched and reported to the authorities.
 In the 90's there were two 1,000 pound unexploded bombs found in the waters and it was decided to detonated them under secure conditions to avoid any mishap in the future.

 You need to go to Pedasi town in Los Santos province and arrange with local fishermen to give you a boat ride to Isla Iguana.
 The most accessible place to take the boats is Playa Arenal and it can take from 15 to 20 minutes to get there.
-You need to negotiate the boat fare with the local fishermen directly, but standard boat return fare is USD 70 for up to 8 people.
-So, the bigger your group, the less you will pay.

 There is no facilities whatsoever in Isla Iguana, so you need to take your own water and food.
 It is possible to spend the night but you need to notify the rangers.
 Also, it is highly recommended to bring a lot of sun block and insect repellent.

 In the Vía Centenario a new meeting point of Panama is born.
 A point where entertainment and good times are assured.
 A point where you will find a wide variety of servic